banner logo

 New England Journal of Medicine, Volume 343:1536, November 23, 2000

-reddish marks fade away over a period of hours or days.
+Medical terms for this phenomenon include arborescent lightning burn, arborescent (tree-like) erythema, keraunographic markings, or ferning patterns, and they occur on 20-30% of those struck by lightning.
+Although the exact causes are still subject to debate, the markings appear to be the result of physical damage to capillaries under the skin, perhaps caused by the flow of electrical current, or by shock wave bruising from external flashovers just above the skin.
+Skin in the affected areas is not burned.
+Instead, a small number of blood cells (apparently from damaged capillaries) leaks into the surrounding subcutaneous fat, causing a reddish discoloration.
+The marks usually fade away (on survivors!) over a period of a few hours to a few days as the body reabsorbs the loose blood cells and repairs the damaged capillaries.
 They are recognized by forensic pathologists as clear evidence that a victim has been struck by lightning.
 The patient above survived with no permanent injuries, and the lightning flowers completely faded within a few days.
-A small Lichtenberg figure has also been observed at the entry point where a high voltage spark penetrated the skin of an unfortunate (but surviving) local electrical experimenter who was accidentally zapped by a homemade 60,000 volt Marx Generator.
-No... it wasn't me!
+A small Lichtenberg figure has also been observed at the entry point where a high voltage spark penetrated the skin of an unfortunate (but surviving) local electrical experimenter who was accidentally zapped by a homemade 60,000 volt

 Golfcourse